Claus Kleber

-Claus-Detlev Walter Kleber (born September 2, 1955) is a German journalist and former lawyer.
-He is a former anchor of the "Heute-journal," an evening news program on the German public television station ZDF.
-He also reported on U.S. politics and German-American relations, themes covered in his published book Amerikas Kreuzzüge ("America's Crusades") in 2005.
+Claus-Detlev Walter Kleber (born 2 September 1955) is a German journalist and former lawyer.
+He was the anchor of the Heute-journal, an evening news program on the German public television station ZDF.
+Kleber has reported on international politics, including U.S. affairs and German-American relations, themes covered in his published book Amerikas Kreuzzüge ("America's Crusades") in 2005.

 Early life

 Claus Kleber was born in Reutlingen, Germany.
-He attended Otto-Hahn-Gymnasium in Bergisch Gladbach, and completed his Abitur in 1974.
-During his schooling, Kleber freelanced as a local reporter for the newspaper Kölner Stadt-Anzeiger.
-From 1974, he studied law at the University of Tübingen, and spent two semesters abroad, in Lausanne, Switzerland, in 1978 and 1979.
-Kleber passed his first Staatsexamen in law in the autumn of 1980, followed by further training in Stuttgart.
-In 1983, he completed his second Staatsexamen and then undertook extended dissertation research stays in New York City and Washington, D.C.
-He received scholarships from Studienstiftung and DAAD for this research.
-Afterwards, he worked as a lawyer for a law firm in Stuttgart, specializing in commercial law and competition law.
+He attended the Otto-Hahn-Gymnasium in Bergisch Gladbach and completed his Abitur in 1974.
+During his school years, he worked as a freelance reporter for the local newspaper Kölner Stadt-Anzeiger.
+In 1974, Kleber began studying law at the University of Tübingen and spent two semesters abroad at the University of Lausanne in Switzerland (1978-1979).
+Kleber passed his first Staatsexamen in law in autumn of 1980 and completed his legal training in Stuttgart.
+In 1983, he passed his second Staatsexamen, after which he conducted doctoral research in New York City and Washington, D.C., supported by scholarships from the Studienstiftung and the German Academic Exchange Service DAAD.
+He worked as a lawyer in Stuttgart, specializing in commercial law and competition law.
 In 1986, he completed his PhD in law under Thomas Oppermann at the University of Tübingen.

 Career

 Radio and television

-During his law studies, Kleber was a freelance radio reporter and anchor for a public broadcasting service.
-He became a journalist after completing his PhD.
-During the 1980s, he worked as the Washington correspondent for Deutschlandfunk (DLF), a German public broadcaster.
-In the spring of 1989, Kleber returned to Germany as Chief Editor of RIAS, a broadcaster in Berlin under the control of the United States Information Agency.
+While completing his law degree and doctorate, Kleber worked as a freelance radio reporter and news anchor.
+After earning his doctorate, he entered journalism full time, first in public broadcasting and later as a foreign correspondent.
+During the 1980s, he served as the Washington correspondent for the German public broadcaster Deutschlandfunk (DLF), covering U.S. politics and international affairs.
+In 1989, he returned to Germany to become chief editor of RIAS, a Berlin-based broadcaster then operated by the United States Information Agency.

-From 1990, he worked for 12 years as Senior Correspondent and Bureau Chief for ARD, one of the two nationwide German public television networks.
-He conducted interviews with the U.S. Presidents of that period, as well as Donald Rumsfeld and Colin Powell.
-In June 2002, Kleber moved to London as ARD Bureau Chief.
+From 1990 to 2002, Kleber worked for ARD as a senior correspondent and bureau chief.
+During this period, he conducted interviews with U.S. presidents, as well as with Donald Rumsfeld and Colin Powell.
+In June 2002, he was appointed ARD bureau chief in London.

-A few months later, he became managing editor and principal anchor of Heute-journal, a 30-minute late-evening news programme produced and televised by ZDF, the second nationwide public television channel in Germany.
+A few months later, he became managing editor and principal anchor of Heute-journal, a 30-minute late-evening news programme produced and televised by ZDF, a nationwide public television channel in Germany.
 In 2014, he interviewed U.S. President Barack Obama.
 In June 2021, he announced his departure from ZDF at the end of the year.